 |Discount - Fixed Amount||Allows you to give your customer a fixed amount of discount.
 Fixed amount discount behaves like a coupon.||You have a promotion that gives your customers a $100 discount if they sign up in January.
 To do that, you can set up a fixed amount discount charge of $100 only effective in January.||

-You can specify the scope for a discount charge in terms of the discount level, type of applied charges, and application details.
+The following table explains the scope of a discount charge in terms of the discount level, type of applied charges, and application details.
+For step-by-step instructions, see Specify the scope for discount charges to be applied.

 |Discount level||Rate plan level discount||Apply a discount charge to a specific rate plan.
 At the rate plan level, the discount charge is bundled with other charges within that rate plan, and the discount is applied to the charges in the rate plan only.||Offer a 100$ discount to all regular charges in the same product rate plan as the discount charge.|